peayah/github-pages-with-jekyll/index.md

 Helping small businesses, non-profits and solo-preneurs make the most of their presence off and online.
 **Technologies**: HTML, CSS, Bootstrap, JavaScript, Jquery, AngularJS, SQL PHP, CMS, WordPress and databases, Adobe Suite.

+## A Paragraph About Me
+I'm always up for a good discussion both to challenge my own beliefs and to learn something new.
+During the past two years I've set up multiple book discussion (discussing a chapter a week) and arranged monthly speakers on a variety of topics within San Francisco Mensa.
+Generally, I will also loan my organizing and/or design skills to a non-profit.
+Currently, I'm in the process of moving a band booster website to WordPress.